-There may also be uncertainty around whether customers can be incentivized to participate in volt-var control unless mandated or part of their tariff agreement with the utility.
-Utilities can be concerned that they may not have direct control over these PV systems.
+There may also be uncertainty around whether customers can be incentivized to participate in volt-var control and other smart inverter functions unless mandated or part of their tariff agreement with the utility.
+Utilities can be concerned that they may not have direct control over these DER systems.
 Utilities may want to consider a backup plan if choosing to rely on DER incentives or requirements to mitigate feeder voltage problems.
 Utilities generally have the ability to quickly implement upgrades to existing distribution networks, indicating the possible need for positioning the utility-side investment as a backup that is ready to quickly deploy if the DER solution doesn't materialize.